practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Smalltalk/README.md

 So, in contrast to the graphical systems of Squeak, Pharo and Cuis, which provide an image‑based workflow, GNU Smalltalk is for a (traditional) text‑based workflow.
 However:

 > [!IMPORTANT]
-> GNU Smalltalk hasn't been updated anymore since more than 10 years: https://ftp.gnu.org/gnu/smalltalk/
+> GNU Smalltalk hasn't been updated since more than 10 years: https://ftp.gnu.org/gnu/smalltalk/

-However, even without no (substantial) updates in over 10 years, the text‑based workflow of GNU Smalltalk fits well to all the other language versions of the microbenchmark program in this repository.
+However, even without any (substantial) updates in over 10 years, the text‑based workflow of GNU Smalltalk fits well to all the other language versions of the microbenchmark program in this repository.

 <br/>